Holographic Brownian dynamics of a heavy particle in a boosted thermal plasma background: Brownian motion perpendicular to the boost

 \subsubsection{Solution in the UV domain}

 In this section, we obtain the solution of eq.~\eqref{eqf} in the ultraviolet (UV) region, that is, in the limit \( r \to \infty \).
-An approximate analytical solution to eq.~\eqref{eqf} can be obtained by considering its solution in the hydrodynamic limit.
-This results in

-where $\epsilon$ is the IR cutoff.
+In this regime the equation of motion for string fluctuation reduces to

+The above equation is very similar to that of in the hydrodynamic regime.
+Therefore, the soultion of the above equation can be written as

 To get the above expression, we have used the results given in eq.\eqref{B1}.
 The analytical solution obtained in the UV limit will serve as a fundamental input in the computation of the two-point thermal correlator, and consequently, in the determination of the diffusion coefficient via linear response theory.
 In the subsequent analysis, we utilize the previously obtained solution to compute the diffusion coefficient through two complementary approaches, namely, linear response theory and the evaluation of the two-point thermal correlator.